the-cookie-group/cookie-basic/readme.md

 A starter theme called cookiebasic.

+# Coming

+* Modify images and content of the main page using the WordPress back-end, for the moment everything needs to be changed from the code (except the pages content).

 # Description

 The Cookie Basic is a WordPress theme, this theme has been built on the famous underscore theme.
 This theme has been create to help web developpers and designers to have